gwenjo/mario-memory/README.md

 Mobile Wireframe, for bigger image [Click here](readme-documents/wireframe-mobile.png)

-note: There are some changes in the layout.
+note: There were some layout changes.
 The result is not quite the same as the examples of the wireframes.

 **Surface**

-The photographs for this memory game are from [Pexels](https://www.pexels.com/)  and made by different photographers.
+The photographs for this memory game are from [Pexels](https://www.pexels.com/  and made by different photographers.

 ## Features